 Carol Haberle was introduced to all of us when Michelle Kneipp Pegler wrote about Haberle Photo Cards back in December.
 That may well have been the start and end of the acquaintance, as is sometimes the case with the articles published by Think Tasmania.
 But fortunately for us, Carol is the sort of loyal person who likes to give back to her supporters and the state she loves so much.

-Kevin & Carol Haberle: A Great Tasmanian Team
+Kevin and Carol Haberle: Great Tasmanian Team

 After reading that “Great Team” article, Carol contacted Think Tasmania and offered to hang banners on the fence of her property, on a busy road between Burnie and the west coast.
-With our blessing, she put Kevin, her very obliging and capable husband, to work on the job.
+With our blessing, she put Kevin (her very obliging and capable husband) to work on the job.

 Not to be outdone, Kevin then suggested they take both family cars to the sign writer, and have “think-tasmania.com” added to the back windows, for the whole world to see (or at least the motoring public in north west Tasmania).
 That rendered me speechless.
 Well, momentarily at least.
 What a generous offer, and how encouraging to think that such passionate locals would adopt us and show such enthusiasm for our project.

-Tune in Each Friday for More Articles from Carol Haberle
+More Articles from Carol Haberle

 So now you know about the work Carol is doing to promote Tasmania, join us each Friday as we publish her latest article.
 And if you notice either Kevin or Carol Haberle in the great outdoors, collecting more material for the website, feel free to give them a big hug on our behalf.